 In this international and inspirational programme students will use innovative learning technologies to design their own Moon settlement with a 3D modelling tool (Tinkercad or Fusion 360).
 Teams will also have to develop a number of scientific experiments to explore the extreme environment of space and understand how astronauts could live on the Moon.

-Moon Camp Zero (NEW): recommended for students aged 6 to 14 years old.
+Moon Camp Discovery (beginners): recommended for students aged 6 to 14 years old.

 Open from 4 November 2019 to 31 January 2020

-Moon Camp Challenge Category 1: up to (and including) 14 years old.
+Moon Camp Explorers (intermediate): up to (and including) 14 years old.

 Open from 6 January 2020 to 25 March 2020